smorrrs/KQ-IV-Resources/kq_iv_glitches_and_skips.md

 # Glitches & Skips
 No major glitches or skips are known for the game, so any discovery found could be a game-changer.

 It's been said playing the lute/flute while transitioning screens can lead to strange behavior like nullifying deaths and walking out-of-bounds, but I haven't been able to reproduce this in the SCI version.
+Other items that have an animation (don crown, read book) may have a similar effect.

 Walking into the feather then doing a save-reload will teleport Rosella one pixel into the feather.
 The same trick doesn't appear to work to get past doors.